Introduction

 -

 Lastly, it’s time to deploy it!
-Depending on what hosting solution you’re using, you may need some additional configuration.
+Depending on what hosting solution you’re using, you may need some additional configuration so that your routing is handled correctly as a single page application (SPA).

 -